-- Includes (i) 7,500,000 shares and 7,500,000 shares acquirable upon exercise of Warrants at \$0.60 per share in connection with the Navy Capital Offering; and (ii) 6,250,000 shares acquirable upon exercise of convertible debentures and 3,125,000 shares acquirable upon exercise of warrants at \$1.10 per share in connection with the U.S. Convertible Debenture Offering.
+Includes (i) 7,500,000 shares and 7,500,000 shares acquirable upon exercise of Warrants at \$0.60 per share in connection with the Navy Capital Offering; and (ii) 6,250,000 shares acquirable upon exercise of convertible debentures and 3,125,000 shares acquirable upon exercise of warrants at \$1.10 per share in connection with the U.S. Convertible Debenture Offering.
 Does not include any shares the holder may receive upon the conversion of interest that has accrued or that will accrue in the future with respect to convertible debentures acquired in connection with the U.S. Convertible Debenture Offering.
 Navy Capital Green International, Ltd. is a British Virgin Islands limited company, of which John T. Kaden is the Managing Partner and CIO.
-Mr. Kaden exercises voting and dispositive power of the shares. - 4 Includes (i) 8,717,971 shares of our common stock directly held by Mr. Binder; and (ii) 244,444 shares acquirable upon exercise of Warrants underlying Special Warrants. - Includes (i) 13,474,821 shares of our common stock directly held by Mr. Koretsky; (ii) 1,198,568 shares acquirable upon exercise of Warrants underlying Special Warrants; and (iii) 5,442,544 shares of our common stock held of record by Newcan.
-Mr. Koretsky is the beneficial owner and has voting and investment power over the securities held by Newcan. - Includes (i) 4,888,889 shares acquired upon the deemed exercise of Special Warrants and 4,888,889 shares acquirable upon exercise of Warrants underlying Special Warrants; and (ii) 6,250,000 shares acquirable upon exercise of convertible debentures and 3,125,000 shares acquirable upon exercise of warrants at \$0.80 per share in connection with the 2018 Convertible Debenture Offering. - 7 Canaccord Genuity Corp. is an affiliate of Canaccord Genuity Wealth Management (USA) Inc., Canaccord Capital Corporation USA, Inc., and Canaccord Financial (USA) Inc. which are registered broker-dealers with the Financial Industry Regulatory Authority and Canaccord is an underwriter within the meaning of the United States Securities Act of 1933, as amended, in relation to the distribution of the shares held by Canaccord Genuity Corp.
-Beneficial ownership includes: (i) the following securities issued in connection with the Canaccord Special Warrant Offering: (a) 1,593,516 Common Shares and 1,593,516 Common Shares acquirable upon the exercise of warrants underlying the Special Warrants, (b) 2,317,842 Common Shares and 2,317,842 Common Shares acquirable upon the exercise of warrants underlying broker warrants; (ii) (a) five Common Shares and (b) five Common Shares acquirable upon the exercise of warrants underlying the Special Warrants issued to Canaccord, in its capacity as the record holder for other beneficial owners, due to the rounding down of the penalty units, which shares will be distributed among such beneficial owners; (iii) the following securities issued as compensation to Canaccord as agent in connection with the closing of the first tranche of the 2018 Convertible Debenture Offering: (a) 447,800 Common Shares and warrants to purchase 223,900 Common Shares for \$1.10 per share and (b) a broker warrant exercisable for \$0.80 per unit to purchase 1,074,720 Common Shares and warrants to purchase 537,360 Common Shares for \$1.10 per share, where each unit consists of one Common Share and a warrant to purchase one half of one Common Share for \$1.10 per whole Common Share; and (iv) 1,074,000 Common Shares and warrants to purchase 537,000 Common Shares for \$1.10 per whole Common Share underlying debentures purchased by Canaccord under the 2018 Convertible Debenture Offering. - 8 Includes 3,666,663 shares acquired upon the deemed exercise of Special Warrants and 3,666,663 shares acquirable upon exercise of Warrants underlying Special Warrants.
+Mr. Kaden exercises voting and dispositive power of the shares.

+- 4 Includes (i) 8,717,971 shares of our common stock directly held by Mr. Binder; and (ii) 244,444 Unit Warrant Shares. - Includes (i) 13,474,821 shares of our common stock directly held by Mr. Koretsky; (ii) 1,198,568 Unit Warrant Shares; and (iii) 5,442,544 shares of our common stock held of record by Newcan.
+Mr. Koretsky is the beneficial owner and has voting and investment power over the securities held by Newcan. - Includes (i) 4,888,889 Unit Shares and 4,888,889 Unit Warrant Shares; and (ii) 6,250,000 shares acquirable upon exercise of convertible debentures and 3,125,000 shares acquirable upon exercise of warrants at \$0.80 per share in connection with the 2018 Convertible Debenture Offering. - 7 Canaccord Genuity Corp. is an affiliate of Canaccord Genuity Wealth Management (USA) Inc., Canaccord Capital Corporation USA, Inc., and Canaccord Financial (USA) Inc. which are registered broker-dealers with the Financial Industry Regulatory Authority and Canaccord is an underwriter within the meaning of the United States Securities Act of 1933, as amended, in relation to the distribution of the shares held by Canaccord Genuity Corp.
+Beneficial ownership includes: (i) the following securities issued in connection with the Special Warrant Offering: 1.593.516 Unit Shares, 1.593.516 Unit Warrant Shares, 2.317.842 Broker Shares and 2,317,842 Broker Warrant Shares; (ii) five Unit Shares and five Unit Warrant Shares issued to Canaccord, in its capacity as the record holder for other beneficial owners listed herein, due to the rounding down of the Penalty Units, which shares will be distributed among such beneficial owners; (iii) the following securities issued as compensation to Canaccord as agent in connection with the closing of the first tranche of the 2018 Convertible Debenture Offering: (a) 447,800 Common Shares and warrants to purchase 223,900 Common Shares for \$1.10 per share and (b) a broker warrant exercisable for \$0.80 per unit to purchase 1,074,720 Common Shares and warrants to purchase 537,360 Common Shares for \$1.10 per share, where each unit consists of one Common Share and a warrant to purchase one half of one Common Share for \$1.10 per whole Common Share; and (iv) 1,074,000 Common Shares and warrants to purchase 537,000 Common Shares for \$1.10 per whole Common Share underlying debentures purchased by Canaccord under the 2018 Convertible Debenture Offering.
+The securities described in clauses (iii) and (iv) are not being offered for sale pursuant to this Prospectus and will be held by Canaccord following this offering. - 8 Includes 3,666,663 Unit Shares and 3,666,663 Unit Warrant Shares.